 Tarsi is the policy and program manager for the network.
 Prior to joining Local Progress and CPD, Tarsi served as Program and Operations Manager at the Learning First Alliance, a coalition of national education associations committed to strengthening public education for all students and previously worked at the Roosevelt Institute | Campus Network.
 Tarsi received a BA in Political Science from Middlebury College and a Certificate in Executive Nonprofit Management from Georgetown University.

-Local Progress Southern Organizer, Center for Popular Democracy
+Local Progress Southern Regional Coordinator, Center for Popular Democracy

 Danielle Adams comes to CPD from the Institute for Southern Studies, a public interest media, research and education center aimed at drawing attention to the national importance of the South.
 She is also a current local elected official serving on the Soil and Water Conservation District Board of Supervisors in Durham, North Carolina.
 She received the Outstanding District Supervisor of the Year award from the North Carolina Association of Soil and Water Conservation Districts in 2012 and in 2014 was selected as a fellow to the Young Climate Leaders Network.